kroganlab/bp_utils/saintDocker/README.md

 ```

 ### option 2) (easiest) use pre-built docker image from docker hub
 There is a prebuilt image available at docker hub.
-You can download it with:
+You can download it, and then change its name (tag) with:

 ```
 docker pull martingordon808/saint_bp

+docker image tag bpolacco/saint  martingordon808/saint_bp
 ```
-Its name is `martingordon808/saint_bp`, so replace the `bpolacco/saint` with that name further below if you use this option.

 ### verify the build (optional)